-The M1 Pro vs M1 Max buying decision is a new challenge facing MacBook Pro enthusiasts now that Apple's selling its 2021 Pros with both flavors of bespoke silicon.
+The M1 Pro vs M1 Max buying decision is a tough challenge facing MacBook Pro enthusiasts now that Apple's selling its 2021 Pros with both flavors of bespoke silicon.

 Each is a significant improvement over Apple's remarkable M1 chip, which was itself a game-changer in terms of power and battery efficiency.
 While the M1 Max is undoubtedly the more powerful of Apple's two new chips, the M1 Pro is no slouch either, and it's debatable whether most people need the added power and features of the M1 Max.